BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 │ COMPRESSED
 ```

-When the envelope is uncompressed, it returns to its original size.
+When the envelope is decompressed, it returns to its original size.

 ```
-UNCOMPRESSED=`envelope uncompress $COMPRESSED`
+DECOMPRESSED=`envelope decompress $COMPRESSED`
-env_cbor_count $UNCOMPRESSED
+env_cbor_count $DECOMPRESSED
-envelope digest $UNCOMPRESSED
+envelope digest $DECOMPRESSED

 │ 1110
 │ ur:digest/hdcxykfgenetdppftsuyhngwglrdiopsmtgshpteprchcaasvyiasbjldaqzcpfhzmcfcarkjepf
 ```

 The above technique compresses the entire envelope.
-You can also compress or uncompress just the subject of an envelope by adding the `--subject` flag:
+You can also compress or decompress just the subject of an envelope by adding the `--subject` flag:

 ```
 ALICE_COMPRESSED=`envelope compress --subject $ALICE_KNOWS_BOB`